jzmiller1/public-django-app-template/README.rst

 2. `temple <https://github.com/CloverHealth/temple/tree/master/docs>`__

 Remember that one can also perform
-``temple ls git@github.com:Opus10/public-django-app-template.git`` to see a list of all projects spun up with this template for examples at Opus 10.
+``temple ls git@github.com:jzmiller1/public-django-app-template.git`` to see a list of all projects spun up with this template for examples at jzmiller1.

 Building docs also comes with this template.
 In order to build and look at docs locally, one has to first set up the project with ``make setup`` and then